mind-inria/mri-nufft/docs/paper-joss/paper.md

 Such maps can be acquired separately by sampling the k-space low frequencies, or estimated from the data.

 ### Off-resonance correction model
-The constant magnetic field $B0$ applied in an MRI machine (typically 1.5, 3 or 7 teslas) is inherently disturbed by metal implants or even simply by difference in magnetic susceptibilities of tissues (such at air-tissue interfaces close to the nose and ear canals).
+The constant magnetic field $B_0$ applied in an MRI machine (typically 1.5, 3 or 7 Teslas) is inherently disturbed by metal implants or even simply by difference in magnetic susceptibilities of tissues (such at air-tissue interfaces close to the nose and ear canals).
 Those field perturbations introduce a spatially varying phase shift in the acquired frequencies (noted $\Delta\omega_0$), causing the physical model to deviate from the ideal Fourier model.
 Fortunately, this inhomogeneity map can be acquired separately or estimated then integrated as: